Turing meets Moore-Penrose: Computing the Pseudoinverse on Turing Machines: Introduction

-Although these equations uniquely define the pseudoinverse, i.e., there exists precisely one matrix $A^\dagger$ which satisfies all four conditions, an explicit algebraic formula of $A^\dagger$ is known only in specific instances.
+These equations uniquely define the pseudoinverse, i.e., exactly one matrix $A^\dagger$ satisfies all four conditions, albeit a simple closed-form expression of $A^\dagger$ is known only in specific instances.
 For example, if $A$ has full rank such that its columns are linearly independent, then it is easy to verify that $A^\dagger = (A^H A)^{-1} A^H$.
-In the general case, an explicit description that allows for a direct computation is lacking.
-Therefore, the ability to algorithmically compute the pseudoinverse is tremendously important.
-The need is accentuated by fundamental problems whose solution depends on the pseudoinverse.
-The well-known least squares problem asks to
+In the general case, an explicit description that allows for a straightforward effective computation is missing, i.e., an algorithm that takes any matrix (via arbitrarily accurate rational approximations) and any error parameter as input and computes an approximation of the associated pseudoinverse up to the given error.
+The need for effective computations is accentuated by fundamental problems whose solution depends on the pseudoinverse.
+The well-known least squares problem asks us to